How To Tell Female From Male Cat

 Female Cat Behavior

 Female cats tend to be more independent and nurturing.
 They often show fiercer maternal instincts, particularly if they have had kittens in the past.
+This nurturing disposition mirrors sex-based roles seen in other species — it’s not unlike the dynamic you’ll find when learning to tell a hen from a rooster, where females are equally defined by their foraging and protective instincts.
 During estrus, unspayed females may vocalize more and exhibit affectionate behaviors to attract males, creating a distinct difference in their demeanor during this time.

 Caring for Male vs. Female Cats